What is a Dedicated Leak Site (DLS)?

 The first DLS detected: Maze

-In December 2019, the founders of Maze ransomware created their own dedicated leak site with the intention of publishing their victims’ data as a means of exploitation for financial gains.
+In December 2019, the founders of Maze ransomware created their own dedicated leak site with the intention of publishing their victims’ data as a means of exploitation for financial gain.
 They used their DLS to extort the victims who refused to pay the ransom.

 The recent surge in Dedicated Leak Sites (DLSs)